pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - why
 - how

 # Who
+- Who invented _this_ robot?
+- Who was the first girl you played chess with?
+- Who is in the TV show?
+- Who is watching the TV show?
+- Who is the main actor in the TV show?
 - Who do you know from Japan?
 - Who did you buy your car from?
 - Who did you take your walk with?